Angelica137/microblog/README.md

 `<flask run>`

+## To add translations,

+create a repository for each language you would like by running the command

+`<pybabel init -i messages.pot -d translations -l language-abreviation>`

+and replace "language-abbreviation" with the 2 syllable abbreviation.

+This will create the language file in the translations folder.

+To use translated texts use the command

+`<pybabel compile>`

+to compile the translations

+To test this change was successful, change the language setting on our browser or force the language selector function to always return by changing it to

+`<@babel.localeselector/ def get_locale(): /return 'language'>`

 ## Credits

 To build this project, I used both **"Learning Flask Framework"** by Matt Copperwaite and Charles Leifer, published by Packt on Nov 2015 and **"The Flask Mega-Tutorial"** from Miguel Grinberg https://blog.miguelgrinberg.com/